 Flood Hazard Information

-The City of Boise's Mapping & Geographic Information System has the floodplain boundary maps available for viewing and printing.
-Property owners can research floodplain mapping data online.
+Boise's Mapping System has floodplain boundary maps.
 Once the map opens, click on the "Zoning" folder to access the floodplain information.
-For problems with the online map, contact Jim Hetherington.

 - Ada County Emergency Management